 - Focusing on technology—Technology and its implementation are the means to an end.
 If you don’t have the correct “end” in mind, then it doesn’t matter how great the technology may be.
 Focusing on what’s possible instead of what’s desirable can be a fatal flaw.

 Any company can create new technologies.
 Many companies can solve customer problems.
 But the truly successful ones are achieving desirable outcomes.
 In short, this means that not only have they come up with a new or better way to do things, but customers are using it, satisfied with the experience, getting a great return on investment, all while being profitable for the company.
-If that’s not the type of outcome being targeted in the roadmap, then companies will inevitably fall short of their goals.
+If that’s not the type of outcome being targeted in the product roadmap, then companies will inevitably fall short of their goals.